Louis Antoine de Saint-Just: Thermidor

-At noon, Saint-Just went straight to the convention, prepared to place blame on Billaud, Collot d'Herbois and Carnot.
-He began: "I am from no faction; I will contend against them all."
+At noon, Saint-Just went straight to the convention, likely prepared to place blame on Billaud, Collot d'Herbois and Carnot.
+He began: "I am from no faction; I will contend against them all".
 Billaud-Varennes complained about how he was treated in the Jacobin club on the evening before and that Saint-Just had not kept his promise to show his speech before the meeting.
 As the accusations began to pile up, Saint-Just remained silent.
-During the ensuing debate he was accused by his fellow deputy Fréron of forming a triumvirate with Robespierre and Couthon, a reference to the first triumvirate of Julius Caesar, Pompey, and Crassus which led to the end of the Roman Republic.
+During the ensuing debate he was accused by his fellow deputy Fréron of forming a triumvirate with Robespierre and Couthon, a reference to the First Triumvirate of Julius Caesar, Pompey, and Crassus which led to the end of the Roman Republic.
 Finally, several of them physically shoved him away from the lectern, and each started his own address in which they called for the removal of Robespierre and all his supporters.
 Amid the uproar, recalled Barras, Saint-Just "did not leave the platform, in spite of the interruptions which would have driven any one else away.
 He only came down a few steps, then mounted again, to continue his discourse proudly....
-Motionless, unmoved, he seemed to defy everyone with his calm."
+Motionless, unmoved, he seemed to defy everyone with his calm".

 Saint-Just saved his dignity at the lectern but not his life.
 Rising in his support, Robespierre sputtered and lost his voice; his brother Augustin, Philippe Lebas, and other key allies all tried swaying the deputies, but failed.
 The meeting ended with an order for their arrest.
 Saint-Just was taken to the "Écossais".
 After several hours, however, the five were invited to take refuge in the Hôtel de Ville by the mayor.
 At around 11 p.m., Saint-Just was delivered.
 At around 2 a.m., Barras and Bourdon, accompanied by several members of the Convention, arrived in two columns.
 When Grenadiers broke inside, a number of the defeated Jacobins tried to commit suicide.
 The unperturbed Saint-Just gave himself up without a word.
-Among the captured, "only St. Just, his hands bound but his head held high, was able to walk."
+Among the captured, "only St. Just, his hands bound but his head held high, was able to walk".
 Robespierre, Saint-Just, and twenty of their associates were guillotined the next day, and Saint-Just reputedly accepted his death with coolness and pride.
-As a last formality of identification, he gestured to a copy of the Constitution of 1793 and said, "I am the one who made that."
+As a last formality of identification, he gestured to a copy of the Constitution of 1793 and said, "I am the one who made that".
 Saint-Just and his guillotined associates were buried in the Errancis Cemetery, a common place of interment for those executed during the Revolution.
 In the mid-19th century, their skeletal remains were transferred to the Catacombs of Paris.